weakish/docs-en/views/leanengine_plan.md

 If you have only one instance and the server containing that instance runs into an error, we will still migrate your instance to another server within several minutes.
 However, your application will not be able to process requests while the migration is in process. {{ docs.alertInline("If your application demands high availability, we recommend that you enable 2 or more instances for it.") }}
 {% endcall %}

-**Rolling Deployment**<br>When deploying your project (including other internal operations), the system will run both the instance of the new version and the instance of the old version simultaneously for a while, then it will shut down the ones of the old version.
-This mechanism can avoid service interruption.
+**Rolling Deployment**<br>When deploying your project or performing other internal operations, the system will run the instances of the new version and those of the old version simultaneously for a while, then it will shut down the ones of the old version.
+This mechanism prevents the services provided by your app from being interrupted.

 **Group Management**<br>You can create multiple groups of instances with different domains assigned to each of them.
-You can bind a separated custom domain to each group.
+You can also bind a separate custom domain to each group.
 See [Group Management](#group-management).

 ## Trial Instances

 Each application created on LeanCloud comes with a free trial instance with 0.5 CPU and 256 MB memory.
 You can use this instance for learning and testing purposes.

-For every groud with standard instances, LeanEngine also offers a trial instance in the staging environment for free.
+For every group with standard instances, LeanEngine also offers a trial instance in the staging environment for free.
-Therefore you can test your project before having it published.
+Therefore, you can test your project before having it published.

 A trial instance will stop responding to requests when deployment is in progress.
 It will also start [hibernating](#hibernating) if no request is made in the past 30 minutes (there will be a delay for processing requests when resuming), and can run at most 18 hours each day.